uni-assist Application Guide: Step-by-Step for Studienkolleg Admission (2026)

 Application status stages:

-Processing time: Typically 4 to 6 weeks from the date uni-assist receives your complete application (all documents + payment).
+Processing time:4 to 6 weeks from the date uni-assist receives your complete application (all documents + payment).
 During peak periods (May-July for winter semester), processing can take longer.

 If your application is incomplete: